-- Ableism: Discrimination of and social prejudice against people with disabilities based on the belief that typical abilities are superior - Assumes that disabled people require "fixing" - The medical model of autism is inherently ableist and seeks to change autistic people to become more NT - Autism is not inherently pathological.
+- Ableism: Discrimination of and social prejudice against people with disabilities based on the belief that typical abilities are superior - Assumes that disabled people require "fixing" - The medical model of autism is inherently ableist and seeks to change autistic people to become more NT Autism is not inherently nothological.
+However, it is effectively a disability - Autism is not inherently pathological.
 However, it is effectively a disability because the extensive accommodations autistic people need to be healthy don't exist in our current society